top of page

 Screenshot 2022-01-20 at 17.23_edited.jpg

-However, lack of hindsight may lead businesses to engage in innovation with little understanding of the consequences.
-It is crucial to realise that if novel approaches might revolutionise an activity, not everything new is necessarily positive.
-Especially if that novelty reproduces behaviours that prove harmful to one or several of the other categories (E, S, and G).
+However, lacking hindsight may lead businesses to innovate without understanding the consequences.
+It is crucial to realise that if novel approaches might revolutionise an activity, not everything new is necessarily positive, mainly if that novelty reproduces behaviours that prove harmful to one or several other categories (E, S, and G).

 • Blockchain